speed1992/ics-live-feed/README.md

 3. Scroll all the way to the bottom and tap **Settings** (⚙️).
 4. Tap on the **Google Account** where you added the calendar subscription.
 5. **CRITICAL STEP:** Look for the new calendar.
 If you don't see it immediately, you *must* tap **"Show more"** under that account section.
 It is almost always hidden here by default.
-   * *Note: The calendar might be named with the raw GitHub URL (`https://raw.github...`) instead of "CatchAFilm" initially.
+   * *Note: The calendar might be named with the GitHub URL instead of "CatchAFilm" initially.
 Look for that specific link!*
 6. Tap on the calendar name.
 7. Toggle the **Sync** switch at the very top to the **ON** (blue) position.
 8. Return to your main calendar view.
 Tap the Menu again and hit **Refresh** (or simply pull down firmly from the top of the screen).
 Give it a few seconds to pull the live data.